Top Model (Polish TV series) season 12

 Top Model, cycle 12 is the twelfth cycle of an ongoing reality television series based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 Joanna Krupa, who also serves as the lead judge, reprised her role as host for the twelfth season.
 Other judges included fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
 This is the ninth season of the show to feature male contestants.

 Among the new prizes for the season are a contract with Selective Management, an appearance on the cover of the Polish issue of Glamour, and 200,000 złotys (US$45,000).

-The international destination this cycle was Paris, Split, Copenhagen and Salvador.
+The international destination this cycle was Paris, Split, Copenhagen, Odense and Salvador.

 The winner of the competition was 21-year-old Dominik Szymański from Siedlce.